rogueZ1/balena-cli/doc/cli.markdown

 to the CLI v11 behavior/implementation (deprecated) if compatibility is required until your project can be adapted.

+#### -B, --buildArg BUILDARG

+Set a build-time variable (eg. "-B 'ARG=value'").
+Can be specified multiple times.
+Build arguments can be applied to individual services by adding their service name before the argument, separated by a colon, e.g:
+	--buildArg main:MY_ENV=value
+Note that if the service name cannot be found in the composition, the entire left hand side of the = character will be treated as the variable name.

 # Settings

 ## settings